Anthony Tata: First Trump administration

 On July 30, 2020, Tata's confirmation hearing before the Senate Armed Services Committee was canceled just before it was set to begin, signaling that there might not be a sufficient number of Republicans to confirm Tata's appointment.
 On the same day, the White House reportedly advised the committee that the nomination was likely to be withdrawn.
 Tata was then appointed as "the official Performing the Duties of the Deputy Undersecretary of Defense for Policy reporting to the Acting Undersecretary of Defense for Policy Dr. James Anderson", a position that does not require confirmation by the Senate.
 Both the Chairman of the House Armed Services Committee, Adam Smith, and the ranking Democrat on the Senate Armed Services Committee, Jack Reed, condemned the appointment, with Reed describing it as "an insult to our troops, professionals at the Pentagon, the Senate, and the American people."

-With the resignation of James Anderson in November 2020, Tata assumed the responsibilities of the acting Under Secretary of Defense for Policy or, "the senior official performing the duties of the under secretary of defense for policy."
+With the resignation of James Anderson in November 2020, Tata assumed the responsibilities of the acting Under Secretary of Defense for Policy, or "the senior official performing the duties of the under secretary of defense for policy".
 Defense Secretary Lloyd Austin fired Tata in February 2021.

 In December 2020, Trump named Tata to the Board of Visitors of the U.S. Merchant Marine Academy.

+Second Trump administration

+On February 3, 2025, Tata was nominated by U.S. President Donald Trump to be the Under Secretary of Defense for Personnel and Readiness.
+His nomination was confirmed by the Senate on July 15, 2025.

 Novelist

-Tata's work has been referred to as "Tom Clancy-style military thrillers."
+Tata's work has been referred to as "Tom Clancy-style military thrillers".
 His novel Besieged was listed by Publishers Weekly as a Top 10 Thriller/Mystery of 2017.